News and magazines

 Journalists as non-experts

 Another reason for caution when assessing material in the mass media is that most journalists are non-experts.
 Even when a journalist specialises in a particular area of reportage, he or she is still only a member of the public.
-Medical reporters or science reporters are not doctors, clinicians or scientists.
-Popular reports of the latest cancer breakthrough or miracle cure are typically sensationalistic and inaccurate.
+Medical reporters or science reporters are typically not doctors, clinicians or scientists.
+Popular reports of the latest cancer breakthrough or miracle cure tend towards the sensationalistic and inaccurate.

 Information and opinion

 Journalist often distinguish between "straight reporting" and "commentary".
 The trend in recent years has been to blur this distinction.
 Most newspapers have now moved opinion pieces from the traditional "op-ed" pages to the hard news section.
 Major news stories are increasingly likely to be reported once as a straight news story and again as an opinion piece, sometimes on the same page.
 The result is that what is presented as hard news is embedded in a mass of commentary, much of which is highly subjective.